darwady2/jimHouseHunt/README.md

-A simple program that scans Zillow and Redfin and returns results that will have an estimated net monthly income of a value, which you can set.
+This is a simple program that scans Zillow and Redfin and returns results that will have an estimated net monthly income of a value, which you can set.

 Instructions for use: